-- Stimulate research in dental public health with emphasis on disease surveillance, health services research, program evaluation, causes of oral diseases, and systemic/oral health interactions.
+- Conduct research in dental public health with emphasis on disease surveillance, health services research, program evaluation, causes of oral diseases, and systemic/oral health interactions.

 - Improve access to dental care for underserved populations and the quality of care for all populations.

-- Increase the use of preventive dentistry in dental care delivery systems.
+- Increase the use of preventive dentistry and interdisciplinary models in dental care delivery systems.

-- Prepare dental providers for research, academic, and administrative careers in Dental Public Health.
+- Excel in research, academic, and administrative careers in Dental Public Health.

 The Dental Public Health Residency (Certificate) is a two-year program qualifying graduates to take the American Board of Dental Public Health specialty examination.
 Residents work in the four knowledge areas of the specialty which include: